-The UK's share of the global CO2 budget runs out in 2 years
+The UK's share of the global carbon budget runs out in 2 years

-The remaining global CO2 budget to keep global warming within 1.5°C was estimated as 400 billion tonnes CO2 in the IPCC report of 2021.
+The remaining global carbon budget to keep global warming within 1.5°C is 400 billion tonnes CO2 from the start of 2020.

-The UK's per capita share of this global CO2 budget will run out in 2 years (at the end of 2024).
+The UK's per capita share of this global carbon budget will run out in 2 years (at the start of 2026).

-This timescale is very far from what UK citizens have been led to believe, so the calculations are set out here in detail so that readers can decide for themselves.
+This timescale is very far from what UK citizens have come to believe, so the calculations are set out here in detail so that readers can decide for themselves.

 To stay within 1.5°C of global warming, immediate radical action is needed to phase out the burning of fossil fuels.

-The CO2 released from burning fossil fuels persists in the atmosphere for thousands of years, and so the concentration of CO2 in the atmosphere has been steadily rising for the last 150 years (since large scale burning of fossil fuels commenced).
+Most of the CO2 released from the burning of fossil fuels persists in the atmosphere for thousands of years - and so the atmospheric concentration of CO2 has been steadily rising for the last 150 years, since large scale burning of fossil fuels commenced - see document 52.

-As the concentration of CO2 in the atmosphere increases, so does the average global temperature.
-There is a scientific consensus that we must make great efforts to limit global warming to 1.5°C - see document 54.
+As the concentration of CO2 in the atmosphere increases, so does the average global temperature - see document 52.
+There is a scientific and international consensus that great efforts must be made to limit global warming to 1.5°C.

-From the total amount of CO2 emitted by mankind in the past, and the effect it has had, we can estimate the limit to further emissions of CO2 if we are to keep global warming within a particular limit e.g. 1.5°C.
+From the total amount of CO2 emitted by mankind in the past, and the effect that it has had, we can estimate the limit to further emissions of CO2 if we are to keep global warming within a particular figure e.g. 1.5°C.

 By comparing the CO2 budget with current annual CO2 emissions, we can calculate how long the budget will last if no changes are made.
 This indicates the degree of urgency of action.